 Use the best quality ingredients you can including fresh ingredients such as freshly squeezed juice using a juicer.

-However, if you need to, you can use a frozen garlic cube in place of the garlic clove in the recipe.
+However, if you need to use a frozen garlic cube in place of the fresh garlic clove in the recipe, go for it!
 Sometimes, it’s just easier!

 Oil and vinegar generally do not mix well, so in order to make a creamy vinaigrette, add the oil very slowly while whisking the mixture vigorously, allowing the vinaigrette to emulsify.